 Malnutrition can affect anyone

-Foods composed of empty calories tend to be cheap and quick.
+Empty calories tend to be cheap and quick.
 This makes low-income populations and those with busy lifestyles especially vulnerable to this “overweight and malnourished” phenomenon.
 The trick is to plan your meals in advance, which will help you keep your food costs down and help you avoid needing to grab something quick when on the go.